AxiansITSecurity/Restsh/README.gitlab.md

 # Use restsh with GitLab

+All functions for this module are prefixed with `gitlab.`.

 ## Authentication

 You can use a private token for authentication.
 Set `RESTSH_TOKEN_HEADER` to `PRIVATE-TOKEN` and set the `RESTSH_TOKEN_VALUE` to your generated private token.